Electric vs Gas Chainsaw: Which One Should You Choose in 2023

 Gas chainsaws are the loudest of the three, and their noise readings can go as high as 110 decibels.
 This can result in partial hearing loss, and it’s recommended to use ear protection while using them.

-As far as wired and wireless electric chainsaws are concerned, they also make some noise but are not as damaging as the gas chainsaw and can be used without any ear protection.
+As far as wired and wireless electric chainsaws are concerned, they also make some noise but are not as damaging as gas chainsaw and can be used without any ear protection.

 Emissions